 4.1.1 Support collaborative, iterative authorship and testing.
-Directing LLMs and TTI models to perform particular tasks is possible through just natural language.
+LLMs and TTI models are commonly used even by people with little technical background; directing these models to perform particular tasks is possible through just natural language.
 We wanted to create an environment for students to experiment with authoring prompts and evaluating model output in advance of writing code.
-The eventual goal of integrating prompts into software requires a skillset beyond writing one-off prompts, however: students need to author reusable prompt templates that operate on diverse inputs at program runtime.
+The eventual goal of integrating prompts into software requires a skillset beyond just authoring prompts, however: students need to author reusable prompt templates that operate on diverse inputs.
 Thus, we designed REAGENT to empower students to test their prompts on varying inputs, refine their templates iteratively, and engineer prompts collaboratively with peers and instructors.

 4.1.2 Facilitate transition from exploration to integration.
 As instructors, we have observed that even simple (non-AI) APIs typically require some technical skill to set up and use, requiring that students configure and manage API keys, understand documentation, and format inputs and outputs to "glue" the API into student code.
 These are valuable skills to teach CS students but are often incidental to an assignment's learning objectives and can consume an inordinate amount of students' debugging time.
-We sought to build an approachable ecosystem that could support courses targeted even at novice programmers, e.g., hardware design and prototyping courses in which students typically write only "glue" code.
+Although we teach an upper-division course, we sought to build an approachable ecosystem that could support courses targeted even at non-programmers, e.g. hardware design and prototyping courses in which students typically write only "glue" code.

 Prompt templates created within the REAGENT UI, therefore, are immediately available in a simple-to-use API whose invocations are visible in the same place and form as manual runs.
-To overcome information barriers (as in [16]), students need to feel empowered to inspect their programs.
+To overcome information barriers (as in [11]), students need to feel empowered to inspect their programs.
 When something goes wrong in an intelligent software feature, the application boundary between the student's code and the AI model is a valuable starting point for debugging: did the correct data make it into the prompt from the software?
 Did the AI respond sensibly, and in a format the student's code can use?
-We designed REAGENT to provide visibility into constructed prompt inputs and AI outputs for all API calls, supporting students in debugging their code.
+We designed REAGENT to provide visibility into constructed prompt inputs and AI outputs for all API calls, offering a default logging baseline that can help debug and attribute errors.

-Prompt-based AI models, given their flexibility and ease of use, are a unique target for an "out of order" approach; we believe that students are ready to experiment with including intelligent features in their applications even before learning to interface with an API.
-Additionally, even when large AI models are not strictly necessary to carry out a task (e.g., sentiment analysis), prompt-based models can enable fast, low-commitment prototyping with AI features.
+Prompt-based AI models, given their flexibility and ease of use, are a unique target for an "out of order" approach; we believe that students are ready to experiment with including intelligent features in their applications even before they are comfortable with the more advanced skills typically required to interface with an API.
+Additionally, even when prompt-based AI models are not strictly necessary to carry out a task (e.g. sentiment analysis), authoring and using a prompt template can be a very quick, developer-friendly way to prototype a functional intelligent backend.
+By streamlining the creation of AI tools that would, without prompt-based techniques, require heavy one-off technical configuration, REAGENT enables faster, lower-commitment prototyping with AI features.

 4.1.3 Provide visibility to instructors.
-Because prompts are located in REAGENT rather than in student code, it is important for instructors to be able to see and potentially make edits to prompts, e.g., when grading or when demonstrating ideas.
-Introducing a software architecture boundary at the prompt template level enables instructors to inspect prompts in isolation, supporting instruction related to prompt engineering, which has its own pedagogical considerations separate from student-authored code.
+Because prompts are located in REAGENT rather than in student code, it is important for instructors to be able to see and potentially make edits to prompts, e.g. when grading or when demonstrating ideas.
+By creating a software architecture boundary at the prompt template level, we enable instructors to inspect prompts in isolation, supporting instruction related to prompt engineering, which has its own pedagogical considerations separate from student-authored code.
 Instructors can also leverage usage history, rather than just students' final prompts, to better understand how students are forming conceptual models of generative AI, which we demonstrate in Sections 6 and 7.